zigzagalex/gator/README.md

-# Gator a CLI/TUI RSS feed aggregator using Go.
+# Gator a CLI/TUI RSS feed aggregator using Go

 This is a personal project to learn:
 1. How to integrate a Go application with a PostgeSQL database.